anvaka/typeahead.demo/README.md

 typeahead.demo
 ==============

 This demo shows how to use angular.js typeahead directive from npm.
+Interactive version is [available here](http://anvaka.github.io/typeahead.demo/).

-All I had to do is:
+## Steps to make this work

 Install directive from npm: